Digital Rendering Courtesy Synoesis Visualization Studio, synoesis.com

 Courtesy Touhey Photography, metouhey.com

-The Smallpox Hospital is uniquely meaningful site for a COVID-19 memorial.
-It is immediately accessible from all of New York’s boroughs, including many New York neighborhoods hardest hit by the disease.
-If permanently stabilized and landscaped for public access, its waterfront tranquility and historic relevance promise a place to remember those we have lost.
+The Smallpox Hospital is uniquely meaningful site for a public health memorial.
+If permanently stabilized and landscaped for public access, its waterfront tranquility and historic relevance promise a place to remember our country’s incredible efforts around public health.

 Location